 Surface Trimming for Surface Acoustic Wave (SAW) Devices

-A SAW filter consists of a piezoelectric substrate, such as quartz, lithium tantalate (LiTaO3), or lithium niobate (LiNbO3), and two sets of interleaved metal electrodes called interdigital transducers (IDTs) on top of the substrate (see Fig. 1).
-Incoming electrical signals at the input transducer generate acoustic waves due to the piezoelectric effect.
-These waves propagate along the substrate surface and are reconverted at the second transducer.
-An efficient signal transmission only occurs if the signal frequency f matches the resonance criteria f = v0/λ.
-Thereby v0 is the speed of the acoustic surface wave propagation and λ is twice the distance between the comb structures of an IDT.
+SAW filters consist of a piezoelectric substrate (e.g., quartz, lithium tantalate, or lithium niobate) and interdigital metal electrodes (IDT).
+Electrical signals at the input transducer generate acoustic waves due to the piezoelectric effect.
+These waves are transmitted via the substrate to be reconverted at the second transducer.
+Efficient signal transmission only occurs when the signal frequency matches the resonance criteria.

 Reach out